freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming-spreadsheet/step-134.md

 ---
 id: 5d792539239148965a1a59a5
-title: Part 134
+title: Step 134
 challengeType: 0
-dashedName: part-134
+dashedName: step-134
 ---

 # --description--